-For example, for the AY 2019-20, an individual can file a revised ITR any time until 31 March 2020.
+For example, for the AY 2020-21, an individual can file a revised ITR any time until 31 March 2021.
+You can file a revised ITR for AY 2019-20 until 30 November 2020.
 However, if the assessing officer completes his/her’s assessment before that date, the income tax return cannot be revised.
 The jurisdictional assessing officer makes an income tax assessment.

 A taxpayer has to file a revised return in the same manner as an original return.
 While revising a return, a taxpayer has to choose the option ‘Revised u/s 139(5)’.
 The taxpayer is also required to mention the acknowledgement number of the original return.
 The revised return substitutes the original return.

 An individual can revise both an ITR filed within the due date or after the due date.
-The due date to file non-audit ITR was 31 August 2019.
-Thus, the last date to file both the original ITR and a revised ITR is 31 March 2020.
+The due date to file non-audit ITR is 30 November 2020.
+Thus, the last date to file a revised ITR is 31 March 2021.

 Hence, taxpayers must not misuse it and revise a return only in the case of a mistake or omission in the original return filed.
 Also, each time a taxpayer revises a return, the taxpayer has to quote the acknowledgement of the original return.